OpenNMT/OpenNMT-py/docs/source/options/preprocess.md

 131072000.
 It is recommended to ensure the corpus is shuffled before sharding.

 * **-shard_size []**
-Divide src_corpus and tgt_corpus into
-smaller multiple src_copus and tgt corpus files, then build shards, each shard will have opt.shard_size samples except last shard. shard_size=0 means no segmentation shard_size>0 means segment dataset into multiple shards, each shard has shard_size samples.
+Divide src_corpus and tgt_corpus into smaller multiple src_copus and tgt corpus files, then build shards, each shard will have opt.shard_size samples except last shard. shard_size=0 means no segmentation shard_size>0 means segment dataset into multiple shards, each shard has shard_size samples

 ### **Vocab**:
 * **-src_vocab []**